Carneades: Philosophy

+Critique of criteria of truth

 All this, however, was nothing but the special application of his general theory, that people did not possess, and never could possess, any criterion of truth.

 Carneades argued that, if there were a criterion, it must exist either in reason (logos), or sensation (aisthêsis), or conception (phantasia).
 But then reason itself depends on conception, and this again on sensation; and we have no means of judging whether our sensations are true or false, whether they correspond to the objects that produce them, or carry wrong impressions to the mind, producing false conceptions and ideas, and leading reason also into error.
 Therefore, sensation, conception, and reason, are alike disqualified for being the criterion of truth.

+Persuasiveness or probability and action

 But after all, people must live and act, and must have some rule of practical life; therefore, although it is impossible to pronounce anything as absolutely true, we may yet establish probabilities of various degrees.
 For, although we cannot say that any given conception or sensation is in itself true, yet some sensations appear to us more true than others, and we must be guided by that which seems the most true.
 Again, sensations are not single, but generally combined with others, which either confirm or contradict them; and the greater this combination the greater is the probability of that being true which the rest combine to confirm; and the case in which the greatest number of conceptions, each in themselves apparently most true, should combine to affirm that which also in itself appears most true, would present to Carneades the highest probability, and his nearest approach to truth.

+Carneades' most sustained attack on the possibility of certainty was directed at the Stoic doctrine of the "cognitive impression" (καταληπτικὴ φαντασία, katalēptikē phantasia), which the Stoics held to be the criterion of truth: an impression so clear and distinct that it could only have arisen from its real object and therefore guaranteed certain knowledge.
+Drawing on the indistinguishability of dreams, hallucinations, optical illusions and the impressions of the insane from veridical waking perception, together with everyday examples such as identical twins and indistinguishable eggs, Carneades argued that for any true impression a perceptually indistinguishable false impression could in principle exist, so that no impression carries an internal mark by which it can be reliably set apart from a counterfeit.
+Extending the argument from sensation to reason itself, he deployed dialectical devices such as the sorites paradox and the liar paradox to show that logos likewise possesses no infallible criterion for separating truth from falsehood.